Notice of Pre-AIA or AIA Status

 Examiner’s Note

 Applicant has amended (amendment filed 26 Apr.
 2024) the polymer list in claim 1 to no longer include cyclic olefin copolymer (COC), while including cyclic olefin polymer (COP) in the listing of allowed polymeric materials.
 No guidance is provided in applicant’s specification nor in applicant’s responses filed 04 Nov.
 2024, 14 Mar.
 2025, 24 Jun.
-2025, and 22 Dec.
-2025 regarding the monomeric content of a cyclic olefin polymer versus the monomeric content of a cyclic olefin copolymer.
+2025, 22 Dec.
+2025, 14 May 2026 regarding the monomeric content of a cyclic olefin polymer versus the monomeric content of a cyclic olefin copolymer.
 For the claim rejections below, examiner is interpreting cyclic olefin polymer as being composed of only cyclic olefin monomers.
 Clarification is requested.

 Claim Rejections - 35 USC § 112